GlorytoAlmightyGod/let_me_SEE_freely/common_mistakes_i_commit.md

         why do i hope to complete it within a flashy flash of a moment? i do not know. why do i not seek to delight in peacefull WAITING? i do not know.
     belief:
-        why do i have a belief in "i CAN NEVER work on multiple AIMs at any moment. or else i may not be able to complete ANY of my AIMs."? i do not know why do i think "i do not know how to do it, SOOO i simply can not do it!"? i do not know. why do i not desire to use METAPHORS in order to transmit ideas clearly? i do not know. why do i have a belief in "i can not do ANY thing with respect to a given feeling in real-time"? i do not know.
+        why do i have a belief in "i CAN NEVER work on multiple AIMs at any moment. or else i may not be able to complete ANY of my AIMs"? i do not know. why do i think "i do not know how to do it, SOOO i simply can not do it!"? i do not know. why do i not desire to use METAPHORS in order to transmit ideas clearly? i do not know. why do i have a belief in "i can not do ANY thing with respect to a given feeling in real-time"? i do not know.